marklogic/marklogic-kubernetes/README.md

 # MarkLogic Kubernetes Helm Chart

-This repository enables you to install MarkLogic on a Kubernetes cluster using Helm package manager.
+This repository enables you to install MarkLogic on a Kubernetes cluster using the Helm package manager.

 ## Getting Started